graphql-nexus/nexus-prisma/README.md

 These are finer points that aren't perhaps worth a top-level point but none the less add up toward a thoughtful developer experience.

-##### Default JSDoc
+##### JSDoc

-Fields and models that you do not document will result in a helpful default JSDoc that teaches you about this.
+- Generated Nexus configuration for fields and models that you _have not_ documented in your PSL get default JSDoc that teaches you how to do so.
+- JSDoc for Enums have their members embedded

 ##### Default Runtime